 Having been born and raised in St Albans, Martin went on to study at Kings College London University (KQC) where he gained a 2:1 in Mathematics and went on to gain a PGCE.
 He trained at Beaumont School and also started his teaching career here.
 He went on to become Head of Year 7 before moving schools to become Head of Mathematics and then Assistant Headteacher at Sandringham School.
 Martin was delighted to return to Beaumont as Deputy Headteacher in April 2005 and was appointed Headteacher in September 2017.
 Martin recently gained the National Professional Qualification for Headship.

-Mike has lived in St Albans for the past 20 years.
-With a daughter in Year 7 and a son still in Year 3 it is likely he will be linked to Beaumont School in one way or another for the next 10 years.
+Mike has lived in St Albans for the past 25 years.
+With an ex-Beaumont daughter due to start university this year and a son still in the school it is likely he will be linked to Beaumont School in one way or another for a few years yet.

 Having graduated in Mathematics from Kent University in 1983 Mike qualified as a Chartered Accountant with KPMG.
 From there he joined an international publishing company as Finance Director.
 After the business was sold he took a short career break before entering teacher training and then working his way through to Deputy Head in a Bedfordshire Upper School.
 Mike then had a 5 year spell at the Specialist Schools and Academies Trust working nationally with secondary schools, particularly on technology programmes, and latterly as part of the team delivering the Workforce Support Programme for the DCFS.
-For the past couple of years he has been working with ex-SSAT colleagues to build their own company.
+Mike is now back where he belongs, teaching mathematics in secondary school.

-For pleasure he likes to read and by his own admission spends far too much time doing geeky things with computers, and now West Ham are back where they belong he may finally get to spend some time in the Olympic Stadium.
+For pleasure he likes to read and by his own admission spends far too much time doing geeky things with computers.

 Andy Gray – Staff Governor until 28 September 2021